-Points that stuck when using passive with FTP in ec2
+Points I got stuck on when using passive FTP on EC2

 I'm Ito from the infrastructure team

-When I had the opportunity to use FTP (vsftpd) passively on an ec2 instance, I had difficulty communicating via FTP, so
+I recently had the opportunity to use FTP (vsftpd) passively on an EC2 instance, and I had trouble getting the FTP communication to work properly, so

-I would like to introduce some points to keep in mind.
+I'd like to share some key points to keep in mind.

 vsftpd stands for Very Secure FTP Daemon